- What Do the Eyes of a Drug User Look Like

 - Is My Child Lazy or Does He Have a Marijuana Problem?

 Welcome to our Family Resource Center.
-On this page you can find articles that are designed to help family members and loved ones of addicts.
-Our family resource page is all about providing in general good resources for very unique drug related topics.
-Our basic effort is to supply the reader and the viewer alike with all the data necessary to be able to tackle an addiction in a family member or loved one.
+On this page, you can find articles that are designed to help family members and loved ones of addicts.
+Our family resource page is all about providing in general good resources for very unique drug-related topics.
+Our basic effort is to supply the reader and the viewer alike with all the data necessary to be able to tackle addiction in a family member or loved one.

 In the nation today, drug and alcohol abuse and the whole factor of addiction is a lot more prevalent and common than it was even just ten years ago.
 Now there are more than twenty-five million Americans who are addicted to drugs and alcohol in the nation.
 What this means is that on average about one out of every four Americans in the nation has a family member or loved one within the extended family who is an addict.
 To make matters even worse, about one out of every eight Americans has a family member within the immediate family itself who is an addict.
 This makes the need for family resources for addiction pretty great indeed.